The Stacked Chondrocytes Undergo Rapid Cell Division Within The

 The Engine of Growth: Why Rapid Division Matters

 The speed and precision of chondrocyte division in the proliferative zone are astonishing.
 In a growing child, this process can add several centimeters to a bone’s length per year.
-The "stacked" arrangement is not a passive accident; it is an active, genetically programmed behavior.
-When a chondrocyte divides, its two daughter cells remain connected, forming a linear chain.
+So the "stacked" arrangement is not a passive accident; it is an active, genetically programmed behavior.
+And when a chondrocyte divides, its two daughter cells remain connected, forming a linear chain.
 This creates the column-like structure that acts like a microscopic hydraulic ram.
 As more cells are added to the bottom of the stack, the entire column—and thus the bone—is pushed apart.

 This rapid division is tightly regulated by a complex interplay of growth factors, hormones, and mechanical signals: